-There are 3 ways to be eligible for Medicare for disabled (Medicare Under 65), as long as you are a U.S. citizen, have your resident visa, or you lived in the U.S. for five years in a row:
+There are three ways to be eligible for Medicare Under 65, as long as you are a U.S. citizen, have your resident visa, or you lived in the U.S. for five years in a row:

 - If you have been receiving Social Security Disability Insurance (SSDI), then you are qualified after you have received your SSDI check for 24 months.